binogure-studio/city-game-studio-i18n/README.md

 # City Game Studio translations

 A repository for City Game Studio's translation efforts.
-There is only one folder:
+There are only two folders:

 - **languages** contains a list of files for every supported languages
+- **steam-page** contains two files for every supported languages, one for the short description, one for the long description

 ## Contributing languages